RikkaApps/websites/www/knowledge/google_play_purchase.md

 * **The wrong account is used by Play Store**

   If you are logged into multiple accounts, Play Store may use the wrong account (**not controlled by the app developer**).
-Usually use the account at the time of purchase to reinstall should solve the problem.
+Usually use the account at the time of purchase to reinstall should solve the problems.